10 Best UNESCO World Heritage Sites in America

 Taos Pueblo is a living cultural and archaeological site, located about an hour north of Santa Fe.
 It was once one of the major centers of trade between the Rio Grande pueblos and the Plains Indians.
 These days, Taos Pueblo attracts thousands of visitors every year.

-The Native American settlement is made up of ceremonial buildings and dwellings, all built of characteristic adobe (a mixture of dirt, straw, and water) and wood.
-Its multi-storeyed buildings are believed to be as much as 1000 years old.
+Ceremonial buildings and dwellings, all built of characteristic adobe (a mixture of dirt, straw, and water) and wood, make up the Native American settlement.
+Its multi-storied buildings are believed to be as much as 1000 years old.
 They are entered through the roof, which makes them a secure refuge during enemy attacks: Just pull up the ladders and bar the doors.

 We didn’t buy any of the beautiful silver jewelry while we were there, but we did buy some fry bread from a Navajo woman.
 Try it with honey butter.
 Delicious.

-ⓘ TIP: Check online before you go.
-The pueblo closes for some religious events – but not all.
-It also closes for 10 weeks from late winter to early spring.
-There is a fee for admission, and although the website says you can also pay a fee for photography, they refused to sell us tickets until we had put our cameras and cell phones in the car.
+ⓘ PRO TIP: Check the online calendar before you visit, as the pueblo closes for some religious events and for 10 weeks from late winter to early spring.r admission, and although the website says you can also pay a fee for photography, they refused to sell us tickets until we had put our cameras and cell phones in the car.

 9. Yellowstone National Park, Wyoming/Idaho/Montana